Get Rates Near You!

 Simple interest is calculated on the initial sum of money deposited.
 If you deposit $1,000 in an account with a 3% annual simple interest rate, you’ll earn $30 in interest each year.

 Compound interest is more powerful, as it’s calculated on the principal amount plus accumulated interest.
-If you deposit the same $1,000 in an account with a 3% annual compound interest rate, your interest in the first year is the same $30, but in the second year, you earn interest on $1,030, not just the original $1,000, leading to more interest accrued over time.
+If you deposit the same $1,000 in the previous example in an account for two years with a 3% annual compound interest rate, your interest in the first year is the same $30, but in the second year, you earn interest on $1,030, not just the original $1,000, leading to more total interest accrued over time.

 How to Use the Compound Interest Calculator

-There are four input boxes in the compound interest calculator.
-Enter your information and hit Tab to jump to the following field.
+The compound interest calculator has four input boxes.
+Enter your information and hit Tab to move to the next field.

-Enter the amount you have available to save at the beginning.
+Enter the funds you have available to start saving.
 Don’t bother with dollar signs or commas – the calculator will take care of those automatically.

 Enter the years you will keep that money on deposit in your account.
-If you’re unsure, try using 1 or 2 years and then a longer period to see the difference.
+If you’re unsure, try using one year or two years and then a longer period to see the difference.

 Enter the interest rate on your current bank account or one you are considering.
 Once you enter a deposit amount, the calculator displays featured bank offers.
 You can click on one of these so the calculator will automatically show how their interest rate will grow your money, or you can enter a rate yourself.